Moremar/IT_tutorials/Java/Java.md

 An object is instantiated with the `new` keyword, it creates an instance and returns a reference to the object.
 If we assign this object to another variable, then both variables are references pointing to the same object in memory.

+Methods take basic type parameters by value and class parameters by reference.
+This means that a method can modify all original class objects received as parameters.

 ```java
 public class Person {